noiselabs/SmartyBundle/Resources/doc/index.rst

 **Plugins**

 Plugins can be registered in an extension via the ``getPlugins()`` method.
 Each element in the array returned by ``getPlugins()`` must implement `PluginInterface <https://github.com/noiselabs/SmartyBundle/tree/master/Extension/Plugin/PluginInterface.php>`_.

-For each Plugin object 3 parameters are required.
+For each Plugin object three parameters are required.
 The plugin name comes in the first parameter and should be unique for each plugin type.
 Second parameter is an object of type ``ExtensionInterface`` and third parameter is the name of the method in the extension object used to perform the plugin action.

-Please check available method parameters and plugin types in the `Smarty documentation <http://www.smarty.net/docs/en/plugins.tpl>`_.
+Please check available method parameters and plugin types in the `Extending Smarty With Plugins <http://www.smarty.net/docs/en/plugins.tpl>`_ webpage.

 ::